-Look for one with maximum pounds per square inch of 15.
+Regardless of which regulator you use, look for one with 15 maximum pounds per square inch.
 This is considered standard, and all recipes are designed for this amount of pressure.
 Anything lower will slow down the cooking time.

 The weighted valve pressure regulator is also referred to as a jiggle top.
 It is modestly priced and is used on top of the vent pipe where excess steam escapes.
-It needs to be removable for cleaning.
-Always make sure it is not blocked before each use.
-The pressure is regulated with a rocking movement.
-Cooking begins when it starts to rock.
-It should rock to a gentle rhythm, letting you know everything is okay.
+It needs to be removed for cleaning, and always make sure it is not blocked before each use.
+The pressure is regulated by a rocking movement exhibited by the regulator.
+When it starts to rock, that means cooking is in progress, and it should rock with a gentle rhythm, letting you know everything is okay.
 Check immediately if this stops and becomes quiet.

-Modified Weighted Valve Pressure Regulators are attached to the pressure cooker and release steam in small bursts to reach 15 pounds of pressure per square inch, or PSI.
-They are modestly priced, but they are slightly more than the weighted valve.
-Be careful with this design as it is hard to tell when the steam will begin to escape.
-Using a lower temperature will help the steam to be released slowly.
+Modified Weighted Valve Pressure Regulators are attached to the pressure cooker and release steam in small bursts to reach and maintain 15 pounds of pressure per square inch (PSI).
+They are modestly priced, though slightly more expensive than the weighted valve.
+Exercise caution with this device as its not always easy to tell when pressure is being released, and it should also be noted that cooking with lower temperature usually means an easier release of pressure.

-Spring Valve Pressure Regulators use a pop up one inch valve to indicate the cooker’s pressure.
-They are more expensive, and most allow you to choose either a 10 or 15 PSI.
-It doesn’t make a noise, so you’ll have to watch it closely.
-The stove top temperature is used to adjust the pressure level.
-Fewer liquids are sometimes needed with this version.
+Spring Valve Pressure Regulators use a pop up one-inch valve to indicate the cooker’s pressure.
+They are more expensive, and most allow you to choose between 10 or 15 PSI.
+It doesn’t make noise, so you’ll have to watch it closely to see if pressure is being released or not.
+The stove top temperature is used to adjust the pressure level, and fewer liquids are sometimes needed with this version.

 #3 Choosing a Brand.

 Several manufacturers make pressure cookers.
 Pick one who’s been in business for many years with a good financial background.
-This is especially important because over time you may need to replace parts on the pressure cooker.
-The company needs to still be operating so you can purchase replacement pieces.
-These parts cannot be intermixed with parts from other manufacturers.
+This is especially important because, should you ever need to by replacement parts, you’ll want a company that’s still in business, and pressure cooker parts cannot be intermixed between manufacturers.

-Buy pressure cookers from reputable retailers as well.
-Check as to if they sell the replacement parts, making it easier for you to acquire them.
+Only buy pressure cookers from reputable retailers as well.
+Check to see if they sell the replacement parts, which will mean less of a headache if you ever need to acquire some.
 Choose a pressure cooker that is approved by UL, the Underwriters Laboratories, or another qualified testing organization.
-This lets you know it meets a set standard of quality.
+This lets you know it meets a set standard of quality and safety.

 #4 Cover Interlock Mechanisms.

 Always buy a pressure cooker with a cover interlock system.
-It is an essential safety feature that will automatically lock the cover while the pressure inside is high.
-It unlocks once the pressure is safely lowered.
+It is an essential safety feature that will automatically lock the cover while the pressure inside is high, and unlocks once the pressure is safely lowered.
 It also won’t allow the pressure to build until the cover is in place properly.
-This can eliminate many accidents that may come from improper use of a pressure cooker.
+This is a sure fix to many of the uncertainties and risks many fear when it comes to using a pressure cooker.

 Some pressure cookers also have a visual pressure indicator for safety.
 It lets you know if the pressure inside is high.
 When cooking with pressure you can never have too many safety features.
 Look for models offering a secondary pressure relief mechanism that will release the pressure if the vent pipe were to become blocked.

-Handles, though they may seem like a small consideration, must also be inspected for durability as you would need to carry a pot filled with food.
-Handles need to be secure and comfortable to you.
-Practice holding the pressure cooker before purchasing it to make sure it is a good fit in your hands.
-They must be relatively heat resistant as they will be exposed to intense heat while the pressure cooker is in use.
+Handles, though they may seem like a small consideration, must also be inspected for durability as it’s likely that, at some point, you will need to carry a pot filled with food.
+Handles need to be secure and comfortable to your grip.
+Practice holding the pressure cooker before purchasing it to make sure it is a good fit for your hands, and also note that they must be relatively heat resistant as they will be in contact with intense heat while the pressure cooker is in use.